-Start by reading Representatives recruitment leaflet - Proud to make a difference.
-Complete the short form at the back and submit it to your local RCN office or alternatively register your interest online.
+Start by reading the Becoming an RCN Representative booklet.
+You can print out the application form at the back, complete it and send it to your local RCN office.
+Alternatively register your interest online.

 As a newly recruited representative, you'll start by attending a foundation module.
 On successful completion you will move on to your chosen development module which prepares you for your role as RCN learning rep, safety rep or steward.

 Once you’ve completed your foundation and development modules you will be eligible to attend continuing learning and development workshops and events for reps to maintain and develop your skills.
 We have created a guide to becoming an active rep which details all you need to know about the learning and development programme - Becoming an active representative.